 Below is another conceptual example of the marketing funnel that can be implemented with use of marketing automation.

 Email based automation is an excellent way to onboard your SaaS customers and helps them learn and use the product.
 Onboarding sequence of e-mails can really make a difference in customer success rates.
-Moreover – automation can be integrated with your SaaS aplication and proactively help customers if they have difficulties with certain aspects of your product.
+Moreover – automation can be integrated with your SaaS aplication on API level and proactively help customers if they have difficulties with certain aspects of your product.

 Automation allows planning and gathering of prospect profile information and behaviour analytics.
 This allows an in-depth understanding of customer activities and motivations even before your sales team has had a chance to talk.